 The Compensation Committee of the Board of Directors has previously agreed and communicated to Laurent C. Lutz (Executive Vice President and General Counsel) and Joseph A. DePaulo (Executive Vice President, Banking and Finance) that the occurrence of the Spin-Off resulted in a material reduction in their responsibilities sufficient to constitute a "Termination for Good Reason" under the Executive Severance Plan for Senior Officers should either choose to exercise his rights under such plan and, further, that any such resulting termination will not be treated as termination for misconduct under any equity grants they hold.
-Sallie Mae is actively seeking to retain Mr. DePaulo following completion of the Spin-Off and in connection therewith is working to define his post-Spin-Off role and responsibilities in a manner conducive to his retention.
+Sallie Mae is actively seeking to retain Mr. DePaulo following completion of the Spin-Off role and responsibilities in a manner conducive to his retention.
 The amounts set forth opposite Mr Lutz's and Mr DePaulo's names in the tables below under "Potential Payments upon Termination or Change of Control" assume the exercise of their severance rights following a Termination for Good Reason under the Executive Severance Plan.